 Real World Memory Card Performance

-The Lexar 2000x UHS-II performs well with USB 3.0 memory card readers in Windows 10, but I’ve yet to see it perform at it’s rated speeds.
+The Lexar 2000x UHS-II performs well with USB-C memory card readers in Windows 10, but I’ve yet to see it perform at it’s rated speeds and cards like the Sandisk Extreme Pro UHS-II are slightly faster.

 Speed Class: U3 / Class 10